junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "He must have found me when I was walking around the area," Cas's gaze is far and unfocused, "followed me to my house, broke in after we all went to sleep, and then..."
 He starts sobbing quietly.

 "Cas," Dean's voice is pained, "you don't have to..."
 His hand brushes over the misty shoulder.
-He stops caring about they can't touch.
-He has to let the ghost know he's here for him.
+He stops caring about the fact they can't touch.
+He has to let the ghost -- let his friend -- know he's here for him.

-"He stabbed me first, but wasn't deadly at first.
-He... he would have just left if Jimmy didn't hear the sound and woke up.
+"He stabbed me first, but it wasn't deadly at first.
+He... he would have just left if Jimmy hadn't heard the sound and woke up.
 So he killed him, right in front of me.
 Then Amelia.
 Then Claire.
 Oh God --" Cas covers his face with his palms. "-- he made sure I was the last to die.
-I -- I --" His voice breaks completely.
+I-I --" His voice breaks completely.

 "God," Dean whispers, wrapping his arm around the ghost's fog that starts flickering terribly again.
 He doesn't know what to say.
 Seeing the man's pain, his eyes also start to sting.

-"I keep thinking I'm the one that killed Jimmy and the whole family," Cas's voice comes faintly and brokenly through the shifting ghostly image.
+"I keep thinking I'm the one who killed Jimmy and the whole family," Cas's voice comes faintly and brokenly through the shifting ghostly image.
 "They would be fine if they didn't visit me.
 They would be fine if I didn't send that anonymous tip.
 Or if I just ignored the whole thing.
+Or even just that night, if I didn't make any sound when he was killing me, didn't wake them up.
 None of this would happen.
 It's all my fault."

 "What?
 No!
 Cas!
 None of it is your fault!"
 Dean tries to hold Cas's gaze, but the other just can't look up.
 He doesn't even seem to have enough ghostly energy to stay visible for much longer.

 Dean manages to squeeze in between Cas and the window, standing right before him, reaching out to cup what he hopes would be where Cas's cheeks are.
 "Look at me, Cas.
 You didn't do anything wrong!
 He did!
 We'll get you justice, I promised!"

-Cas gives him one last devastated look, his figure flickers again, and he disappears.
+Cas gives him one last devastated look, his figure flickers again so violently like all the power and energy just drains, and he fades until all the white mist disappears.

 Dean's hands cup around nothing in the air.

 He stares at where Cas was, feeling a dull pain in his chest.
 Cas's words are still echoing in his ear, "It's all my fault.
 They're all dead and it's all my fault."

-Dean has a sudden impulsion that he wants to have some glasses of beer to wash this ache in the chest down, to mute the voice in his ears.
+Dean has a sudden impulse that he wants to have some large bottles of beer to wash this ache in the chest down, to mute the voice in his ears.
 But his fridge refuses to supply.

-So he takes melatonin instead, three times more than recommended dosage, and throws himself to the bed, hoping it would have a similar effect.
+So he takes melatonin instead, three times more than recommended dosage, and throws himself on the bed, hoping it would have a similar effect.

 The prickling feeling of another existence remains in the air when he sinks into a shallow darkness.
 His consciousness floats in the empty, thinking, at least, Cas is still here, just exhausted himself out.
 That knowledge alone makes the sick feeling in his gut slightly more bearable.